cemreefe/cemreefe.github.io/source/index.md

 ## About
 I'm Cemre from Istanbul.
 Currently living in London, UK where I work as a computer engineer.
+Check out my [cv](/cv)!

 I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve their cultural languages.